marnedo/ppgcourse2024/Adaptive_differentiation_and_covariates_association.SARA_GUIRAO-RICO/Readme.md

 scp -r username@ec2-99-81-228-243.eu-west-1.compute.amazonaws.com:/data/datasets/BayPass/results .
 ```

-* The files in the results folder are classified in subfolders according to the model/process (e.g., CORE, STDis,...) and for each in turn, in simulations or plot subfolders.
+* The files in the results folder are classified in subfolders according to the model/process (e.g., CORE, STDis,...) and for each, in turn, in simulations or plot subfolders.

 ### 3. The "baypass_utils.R" file